 Ideal body weights for dancers is a topic that comes up often in my work as a Registered Dietitian Nutritionist.
 In a previous article for Dance Magazine, I dispel the confusion around ideal body weights especially because dancers commonly (and mistakenly) turn to weight as a predictor of achievement (more on this here).

-But attempting to control our body weight leads us on an uphill battle against biology.
+However, attempting to control our body weight leads us to an uphill battle against biology.
 It also feeds into a culture of systemic oppression and bias (a topic I talk more about here).
 Nonetheless, let’s discuss the reasons why ideal body weights and ideal weight charts are destructive for dancers.

-The Innacuracies of The BMI (Body Mass Index) Charts
+The Flaws of BMI (Body Mass Index) Charts

 If you’ve been to a doctor recently, then chances are they’ll be measuring your BMI (or body mass index).
 This represents your body’s ratio of weight to height.
 Medical doctors and clinicians alike often use BMI as a marker for health.
 In other words, varying ranges define whether a body classifies as “underweight,” “normal weight,” “overweight,” or “obese.”
 According to this paradigm, using BMI as a tool to measure health follows a J-shaped curve where increased disease risk falls on both ends of the spectrum (underweight and obese).